-Congratulations on your purchase of the BGD ECHO MOTOR
+Congratulations on your purchase of the BGD EPIC MOTOR

-The ECHO MOTOR is a lightweight and versatile PPG wing.
-It is designed to a high standard of safety and stability, but it will only retain these characteristics if it is properly looked after.
+The EPIC MOTOR is designed to a high standard of safety and stability, but it will only retain these characteristics if it is properly looked after.

 This manual has been prepared to give you information and advice about your paraglider.
 If you ever need any replacement parts or further information, please do not hesitate to contact your nearest BGD dealer or contact BGD directly.